JC-me-coding/Project_MLOps/reports/README.md

 >
 > Answer:

-We used yaml configuration files, that are loaded with Hydra.
+We used yaml configuration files, that are loaded with OmegaConf.
 We structure the config file so that it hosts model, data, hyperparameters, training, reproducability and general project parameters.
 To run the code, one needs to just run the script (e.g. 'python main.py') as the default config (config/train_config.yaml) is loaded inside the script.
 One can also specify a custom config by passing the path via argparse.
 The command would look like this: `python src/main.py --config <path-to-config>`.

 ### Question 13